 The video editing is very professional in nature as well, and they have added on screen tabs to make the lessons easy to follow.

 The lesson plan is very well put together, taking you from the very basics, and advancing as you progress through the videos.
 It teaches not just a couple of blues riffs and techniques, but also the underlying theory as well, which is what guarantees that you'll be able to start improvising to blues jam tracks very soon after starting the course.

 Which Blues Guitar Lesson DVD Course to Choose?

-Yes, they are DVD based blues guitar lessons, so they cost money.
 But if you think about the fact that a private guitar teacher charges around $30-50/hour, you'll see that learning the blues via DVDs is much cheaper in the long run, and so much more effective than trying to find free lessons on YouTube.

 Consider Online Blues Lessons